viniciusban/viniciusban.github.io/resume.md

 - Energy
 - Steel

-I am able to communicate using written and spoken English.
+I am able to communicate in written and spoken English.
 Portuguese is my mother tongue.
 Currently, I live in Brazil.
 Our time zone here is GMT -3 hours.
 We do not have DST.

 Contact: viniciusban@gmail.com